Sheeptoaster/aa-group-project-extension-hunt/README.md

 # Extension Hunt
-This student project is a [Live Site](https://extension-hunt.herokuapp.com/) inspired by [Product Hunt](https://www.producthunt.com/).
+This student project is a [site](https://extension-hunt.herokuapp.com/) inspired by [Product Hunt](https://www.producthunt.com/).
 It allows users to create pages for VS Code extensions and comment and upvote those pages.
 The project was made by [Nathaniel Tseng](https://github.com/ntseng), [Srdan Vorkapic](https://github.com/srvorkap), [Jake Weber](https://github.com/Sheeptoaster), and [Christopher Young](https://github.com/Noslepr).
 With the MVP and some bonus features being completed between Dec 5th 2021 and Jan 2nd 2022.
 Some additional features and polish were added between (insert dates of 2 week sprint).

 ## Local Viewing Instructions
 1. Clone this repo